opencv-creator/stm32_bluepill_Programming_with_Arduino_IDE/README.md

 **** use Maple DFU bootloader 2.0 option in the "upload method" present in the Arduino IDE.

-if stm32 bluepill fails to reset automatically during program upload, then set jumper pin 1(close to the reset switch) for automatic bluepill reset during file upload.
+if stm32 bluepill fails to reset automatically during program upload, then set jumper pin 1(close to the reset switch) for automatic bluepill reset during file upload. the sample picture for this setting is present in this repository.